uswds/uswds-site/pages/patterns/create-a-profile/name.md

 <strong>Consider what name information you need.</strong> If you don’t need to parse out the separate pieces of a person’s name, consider letting the user enter it into a single `full name` text field.

 ### What to use
 <strong>If the name information is for identity validation.</strong>  Many people routinely use variations of their name depending on context.
 Be specific about the name you are requesting.
-Clearly state the context, e.g., "Please enter your name exactly as it appears on your passport" so that users can successfully provide the required information.
+Clearly state the context, for example, "Please enter your name exactly as it appears on your passport" so that users can successfully provide the required information.

 <strong>Consider the field labels.</strong> For many cultures, `first name` and `last name` are not intuitive.
 In Chinese, Korean, Hungarian, as well as other languages, the first name is the family name.
 This is an evolving space, with `given name` and `family name` becoming the recommended field labels.
 Consider using both in a phased approach as people’s comfort level with changing terminology increases (e.g., `First or given name`).